percona/pmm-doc/docs/pmm-admin/security/data_encryption.md

 ## Best pracices for custom key management

-- Always keep a secure backup of your custom encryption key, especially when using `PMM_ENCRYPTION_KEY_PATH`, as it is critical to PMM’s data decryption process.
+- Always keep a secure backup of your encryption key, especially when using `PMM_ENCRYPTION_KEY_PATH`, as it is critical to PMM’s data decryption process.
 - In containerized environments, ensure `PMM_ENCRYPTION_KEY_PATH` is persistently set in the container configuration to avoid issues during restarts.
 - Test the encryption key rotation process in a staging environment before applying it in production to minimize potential downtime or configuration issues.